 Edouard Manet and Berthe Morisot Form a Lifelong Relationship.

 Berthe Morisot was born in 1841 into a bourgeois French family.
 Her father was Edmé Tiburce Morisot, an eminent government official.
 Her father had also studied architecture at École des Beaux-Arts in France.
-Marie-Joséphine-Cornélie Thomas was Jean-Honoré Fragonard’s great-niece, one of the most important Rococo painters of his time.
+Marie-Joséphine-Cornélie Thomas was Jean-Honoré Fragonard’s great-niece one of the most essential Rococo painters of his time.

 Berthe Morisot was born into social and economic privilege.
-As was common for her social class, Berthe and her sister Edma were tutored at home in art education.
+As was typical for her social class, Berthe and her sister Edma were tutored at home in art education.

 It was one of these tutors.
 Joseph Guichard introduced Berthe and her sister Edma to the Louve Gallery.
-During this period of time, the Louve gallery had certain days when painters could come into the museum with their paints and easels to copy the artwork of the masters.
+During this period of time, the Louvre Gallery had certain days when painters could come into the museum with their paints and easels to copy the artwork of the masters.

-In 1868, Edouard Manet went to the Louve, and it was there that he met Berthe Morisot.
+In 1868, Edouard Manet went to the Louve, where he met Berthe Morisot.
 As Berthe was single at this time, she would have been heavily chaperoned at all times.
 But despite this, they were able to form a lasting friendship.

 We do not know if Edouard and Berthe ever had an intimate physical relationship.
 Still, from the paintings he painted of her, you can see the flirting taking place, especially in how he painted her eyes.